-The mistake though is that as you correctly defined in the business model and they were able to sustain the company at the expense of divisions within the company to build a very much stronger whole than the sum of the parts. case, they were essentially diversifying their
+The mistake though is that as you correctly defined in the Amazon case, they were essentially diversifying their business model and they were able to sustain the company at the expense of divisions within the company to build a very much stronger whole than the sum of the parts.

 To me then, it doesn’t make economic sense when you’re just growing for the sake of growth with no end of it ever turning into a profit.
 It becomes more of a speculative game, which is what a lot of the derivative assets and the debt markets are about.

 But you look at many companies, Skype being one of them that grew to a huge valuation and then got essentially sold for a very big loss and now it’s inside another company.
 It’s a bit like the hot potato game at some point and I’m not a huge fan of that.
 At some point, all companies need to turn profitable.

 Gennaro Cuofano: I was reading the financial prospectus of Uber and they point out that the reason why they’re putting so much effort on growth is that they’re trying to capture what they call the liquidity network effects, which means they try to grow their network at the point where they have the whole control over it.

 At that stage, they would be able to capture higher margins in the future, which we don’t know if this is going to be the case.
 And it is a quite risky strategy.
 What Reid Hoffman, co-founder of LinkedIn calls Blitzscaling or prioritizing on growth over all else.